-- BG 1: To protect the cultural heritage of historical burial grounds within the county and to encourage their management and maintenance in accordance with conservation principles. - BG 2: To provide or assist in the provision of burial grounds and extensions to existing burial grounds at appropriate locations throughout the county. - BG 3: To support and facilitate the development of places of worship and multi-faith facilities at appropriate locations, such as town and village centres - BGO 1: To facilitate the development of new or extended burial grounds and crematoria by reservation of land at suitable locations and provision of local authority burial grounds subject to appropriate safeguards with regard to environmental, noise and traffic impacts. - BGO 2: To explore the feasibility of the provision of a regional-type burial ground, including crematoria and a natural wood cemetery (subject to a site specific feasibility study), at two locations as follows; - (i) North-east of the county - (ii) Centre of the county - BGO 3: To investigate the feasibility of developing lands adjacent to Bodenstown cemetery to facilitate an extension to the existing graveyard.

-Social, Community and Cultural Events Policies

-- SCC 1: To plan sustainable social, cultural and community facilities events across the county as a mechanism to promote and support community development, healthy lifestyles, training, education and recreational opportunities. - SCCO 1: To support social, community and cultural events in the county, such as outdoor concerts and annual festivals, at appropriate locations and at an appropriate type and scale, in accordance with planning regulations and health and safety requirements.
+- BG 1: To protect the cultural heritage of historical burial grounds within the county and to encourage their management and maintenance in accordance with conservation principles. - BG 2: To provide or assist in the provision of burial grounds and extensions to existing burial grounds at appropriate locations throughout the county.
+BG 3: To support and facilitate the development of places of worship and multi-faith facilities at appropriate locations, such as town and village centres BGO 1: To facilitate the development of new or extended burial grounds and crematoria by reservation of land at suitable locations and provision of local authority burial grounds subject to appropriate safeguards with regard to environmental, noise and traffic impacts.
+BGO 2: To explore the feasibility of the provision of a district-type burial ground, including crematoria and a natural wood cemetery (subject to a site-specific feasibility study), at two locations as follows; (i) North-east of the county (ii) Centre of the county BGO 3: To investigate the feasibility of developing lands adjacent to Bodenstown cemetery to facilitate an extension to the existing graveyard and to facilitate development of suitable facilities for visitors to Wolf Tone's grave.
+Social, Community and Cultural Events Policies SCC 1: To plan sustainable social, cultural and community facilities events across the county as a mechanism to promote and support community development, healthy lifestyles, training, education and recreational opportunities.
+SCCO 1: To support social, community and cultural events in the county, such as outdoor concerts and annual festivals, at appropriate locations and at an appropriate type and scale, in accordance with planning regulations and health and safety requirements.